openstack/api-site/firstapp/source/introduction.rst

 :code:`faafo delete --help`.

 .. note:: The application stores the generated fractal images directly
           in the database used by the API service instance.
 Storing image files in a database is not good practice.
-We are doing it here as an example only as an easy way to allow multiple instances to have access to the data.
+We are doing it here as an example only as an easy way to enable multiple instances to have access to the data.
 For best practice, we recommend storing objects in Object Storage, which is covered in :doc:`durability`.